percona/percona-backup-mongodb/README.md

 Percona Backup for MongoDB uses a distributed set of small client/server programs installed alongside your MongoDB nodes.

-In each replica set one of the pbm-agent processes connected the mongod nodes will be dynamically selected to backup data for the replicaset (or restore, when that happens).
-The coordinator process orchestrates which ones it will be at the time.
-The coordinator also synchronizes settings between them, such as the parameters of the remote backup store. ???

 ![MongoDB Replica Set](mongodb-replica-set.png)

 ## Coordinator